microsoft/Windows-iotcore-samples/Samples/EdgeModules/SqueezeNetObjectDetection/cs/README.md

 Unfortunately, this sample cannot be reproduced using publicly released tools, until the following PR's are upstreamed and released:

-* [IoT Edge PR 670](https://github.com/Azure/iotedge/pull/670).
-Without this change, IoT Edge fills up the very small MainOS partition on IoT Core devices.
-To work around, I have installed docker manually, and reconfigured Edge to use this manually-installed docker.
 * [Moby Cli PR 1290](https://github.com/docker/cli/pull/1290).
 Without this change, docker.exe will not take the --device parameter.
 Thus, every case below where the cli is called with --device, will fail.
 To work around, we use an internally-built moby cli.

 ## Build the sample